bytor99999/mod-mongo-persistor/README.md

 Where:
 * `collection` is the name of the MongoDB collection that you wish to search in in.
 This field is mandatory.
 * `matcher` is a JSON object that you want to match against to find matching documents.
-This obeys the normal MongoDB matching rues.
+This obeys the normal MongoDB matching rules.
 * `sort_query` provides an order for sorting the responses that you are returned.
 * `keys` is an optional JSON object that contains the fields that should be returned for matched documents.
 See MongoDB manual for more information.
 Example: { "name": 1 } will only return objects with _id and the name field
 * `skip` is a number which determines the number of documents to skip.
 This is optional.
 By default no documents are skipped.